GustyCube/GustyCube/README.md

 I am a full stack developer.

- 🔭 I’m working on an **AI for speeding up terminal commands**.
+ 🔭 I’m working on an [EasilyAI](https://github.com/GustyCube/EasilyAI), an AI Code Library, and **AI Code Detector**.

  🌱 I’m currently learning Swift.

  👯 I’m looking to collaborate for a **Scratch Compiler**.

- 🤔 I’m looking for additional database entries for my [Commands Database](https://github.com/zendev-labs/simplecli-database).
+ 🤔 I’m looking for additional help for my [Python AI Library](https://github.com/GustyCube/EasilyAI).

  💬 Ask me about any Tech-related stuff.